IngridAkeida/IngridAkeida/README.md

 **A little list about myself:**

 - 🔭 I’m currently working as a freelancer on some projects.
-- 🌱 I’m currently learning JavaScript and React.
+- 🌱 I’m currently learning React.
 - 👯 I'm looking to collaborate on any project, as my main goal is to always learn :heartbeat:.
 - ⚡ Fun fact: I love cats and horror movies, so my projects always have easter eggs related to both :wink:.